Who's that girl?

-She’s a journalist, a political strategist, and a constant advocate for underrepresented and marginalized communities.
+Jasmyne Cannick is a journalist, a political strategist, and a constant advocate for underrepresented marginalized communities and plain ole’ common sense.
 She’s also proud a Gen Xer who calls it like she sees it.

 Jasmyne Cannick made her home at the intersection of race, politics and society long before being an influencer was a thing.
-She earned her stripes and respect early on for her willingness to speak up on issues most felt were better left unsaid.
+She earned her stripes and respect early on for her willingness to speak up on issues many were too scared to address.

 From the newsroom to the front lines, Jasmyne has been outspoken on today’s most pressing social issues at the national and local levels–including politics, foster care, criminal justice reform, women’s rights, HIV/AIDS, racism in the LGBTQ community, homophobia in the Black community, voting rights, and homelessness.
 She is unashamed of being equally critical of the killings of Black people by the police as she is of the killings of Black people by other Black people.